aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/licensing/_index.md

 {{% /alert %}}

 If you want to test **Aspose.BarCode** without evaluation version limitations requests a 30-day temporary license.
 Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license) for more information.
-### **The Evaluation Version Limitation**
+## **The Evaluation Version Limitation**
 The evaluation version of **Aspose.BarCode** (without a license specified) provides full barcode generation functionality, but it shows an evaluation watermark on the barcode image.

 |![todo:image_alt_text](licensing_1.png)|
 | :- |
 The evaluation version of Aspose.BarCode's recognition library only supports Code39 barcode recognition.
 However, a full-featured demo application is provided for all supported barcode symbologies.
-### **Setting a License**
+## **Setting a License**
-The license is a plain text XML file that contains details such as the product name, number of developers it is licensed to, subscription expiry date and so on.
+The license is a plain-text XML file that contains details such as the product name, number of developers it is licensed to, subscription expiry date and so on.
 The file is digitally signed, so do not modify the file; even the inadvertent addition of an extra line break into the file will invalidate it.

 You need to set a license before utilizing **Aspose.BarCode** if you want to avoid its evaluation limitation.
 You are only required to set a license once per application or process.